mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ### Test unsigned extensions

 When you execute [web-ext run](/documentation/develop/web-ext-command-reference/#web-ext-run), the extension is installed and remains installed until you close Firefox.
 This does not violate any signing restrictions.
 If instead you create a zip file with [web-ext build](/documentation/develop/web-ext-command-reference/#web-ext-build) and try to install it into Firefox, you see an error telling you that the add-on is not signed.
-Yo install unsigned extensions, use an [unbranded build](https://wiki.mozilla.org/Addons/Extension_Signing#Unbranded_Builds) or [development build](https://www.mozilla.org/firefox/developer/).
+To install unsigned extensions, use an [unbranded build](https://wiki.mozilla.org/Addons/Extension_Signing#Unbranded_Builds) or [development build](https://www.mozilla.org/firefox/developer/).

 <section id="use-a-custom-profile"></section>